BLUKLU/YouTube-Video-Downloader/README.md

 ## How to Use the App
 ### Step 1: Download the App
-You can download the app by navigating to the releases section on this repository or by downloading the file directly from the `dist` folder.
+You can download the app by navigating to the releases section on this repository.

 ### Step 2: Run the App
 After downloading, simply open the app.
 You don't need Python installed to run it.